Skip to main content

 Getting to Kyōto was no casual undertaking.
 It meant an overnight trip aboard the private railway car, over tracks that were being rebuilt around the clock.

 We went other places in the railway car.
-My mother especially remembers the time we rode it aboard a ferry from the main island of Honshū to the northern island of Hokkaido, and how what she now terms a “swarm” of Japanese laborers, perhaps more than fifty, with no power machinery whatsoever, struggled to maneuver the car from the land-bound tracks to the pitching ferryboat.
-They got the lead pair of trucks aboard the ferry, but then the lurching boat kept causing the tracks to misalign, leaving the car to skew back and forth while the Japanese struggled to inch it forward and simultaneously tried to control the heaving ferry.
+My mother especially remembers the time we rode it aboard a ferry from the main island of Honshū to the northern island of Hokkaido, and how what she now terms a “swarm” of Japanese laborers, perhaps more than 50 people, with no power-machinery whatsoever, struggled to maneuver the car from the land-bound tracks to the pitching ferryboat.
+They got the lead pair of trucks aboard the ferry, but then the lurching boat kept causing the tracks to misalign, leaving the car to skew back and forth while the workers struggled to inch it forward and simultaneously tried to control the heaving ferry.

 I have a vague recollection of this occasion.
-I better remember being bored once on Hokkaidō, waiting with my mother in some chilly hotel, sleet falling outside, while my father did his business, and how that evening we returned aboard the private car for the trip home; altogether a three-day journey for a six-hour business meeting.
+I better remember being bored once on Hokkaidō, waiting with my mother in some chilly hotel, sleet falling outside, while my father did his business, and how, that evening, we returned aboard the private car for the trip home; altogether, it was a three-day journey for a six-hour business meeting.

 While the railway car was for official long-distance business, and my father had an Army auto and driver for his frequent trips up to 8th Army headquarters in Tokyo, we were on our own for private jaunts.
 Because most rural Japanese roads had yet to be rebuilt—some still had bomb craters—long-distance auto travel was precluded.